boxblinkracer/phpunuhi/README.md

 ## Import Command

-You can easily import your translations from a CSV file.
+You can import your translations from a CSV file.
 This will automatically update the JSON files that have been assigned to the imported translation set.

 ```bash